 How AVM Confidence Scoring Works

 Not all AVM valuations are created equal.
-Confidence scoring tells you which estimates to trust and which to treat with caution.
+Confidence scoring tells you which estimates to rely on and which to escalate.

 Why confidence scoring matters